sgaul/housingcost/index.md

 mode        : selfcontained # {standalone, draft}
 ---

-## Poverty indicators
+## Housing indicators

-A few indicators related to the cost of housing and affordable housing will be covered here:
-* % of owners paying more than a given share of income for housing, typically 30%
-* Other measures of housing cost or affordability, often combined with other costs
+Indicators related to the cost of housing and affordable housing will be covered here, primarily the percent of owners paying more than a given share of income for housing, typically 30 percent of income.
+Other measures of homeownership and the availability of subsidized housing are also covered.
-* Availability of subsidized housing

 ## Data and limitations

 The standard measure of affordable housing is the percent of homeowners that pay more than 30 percent of income for housing.
-In some cases, the threshold is different, allowing for identification of very high-cost housing, or the measure includes renters as well as homeowners.
-The source for this indicator is the U.S. Census Bureau's American Community Survey, the annual sample survey.
+In some cases, the threshold is different (50% or 70%), allowing for identification of severe hig cost burdens.
+The source for this indicator is the U.S. Census Bureau's American Community Survey, the annual sample survey, and the decennial census.

-Two other measures are used occasionally: measures of housing affordability, from either private firms or state agencies, or measures of the stock of affordable (or subsidized) housing, again typically from state agencies (here, the Connecticut Housing Finance Authority).
+Two other measures are used occasionally: measures of housing affordability, from either state agencies or private firms like Moody's or the Warren Group, or measures of the stock of affordable (or subsidized) housing, again typically from state agencies (here, the Connecticut Housing Finance Authority).
 Below are examples for both of these.

-Limitations for this indicator are the reliance on ACS data which can have high margins of error for small communities and the exclusion of renters, especially in Hartford where only around 26% of homes are owner-occupied.
+Limitations for this indicator are the reliance on ACS data which can have high margins of error for small communities and the exclusion of some individuals from the survey if their housing costs cannot be identified..
 [The new Department of Housing](http://www.ct.gov/doh/site/default.asp) may mean better housing data will be available in the future for Connecticut.

 ## What do we already know?